idvoretskyi/terraform-gcp-k8s/README.md

     ```bash
     terraform init
     ```

-3. Set the `project_id` variable in `terraform.tfvars` or pass it via the command line:
+3. Apply the Terraform configuration:

     ```bash
+    # Uses your current gcloud project automatically
+    terraform apply

+    # OR specify a project ID manually
     terraform apply -var="project_id=YOUR_PROJECT_ID"
     ```

-4. Apply the Terraform configuration:
+    The configuration will automatically use your currently configured gcloud project if you don't specify one.

+4. Once the cluster is created, connect to it using the command provided in the outputs:
     ```bash
-    terraform apply
-    ```

-5. Once the cluster is created, connect to it using the command provided in the outputs:
-    ```bash
     gcloud container clusters get-credentials CLUSTER_NAME --zone ZONE --project PROJECT_ID
     ```

-6. Apply recommended Pod Disruption Budgets for critical components:
+5. Apply recommended Pod Disruption Budgets for critical components:
     ```bash
     # The exact command will be shown in the Terraform outputs
     kubectl apply -f pdb.yaml